zoxpx/pxdocs/content/shared/portworx-install-with-kubernetes-storage-operations-create-snapshots-k8s-restore-pvc-from-snap.md

 When you install Stork, it also creates a storage class called _stork-snapshot-sc_.
 This storage class can be used to create PVCs from snapshots.

 To create a PVC from a snapshot, you would add the `snapshot.alpha.kubernetes.io/snapshot` annotation to refer to the snapshot name.

-If the snapshot exists in another namespace, the snapshot namespace should be specified with `stork/snapshot-source-namespace` annotation in the PVC.
+If the snapshot exists in another namespace, the snapshot namespace should be specified with the `stork.libopenstorage.org/snapshot-source-namespace` annotation in the PVC.

 Note that the storageClassName needs to be the Stork StorageClass `stork-snapshot-sc` as in the example below.

-For the above snapshot, the spec would like this:
+The following spec restores a PVC from the snapshot in the example above:

 ```text
 apiVersion: v1